garammasam/slatanintern_bot/README.md

 # Malaysian Group Chat Bot 🇲🇾

 A Telegram bot that chats in casual Malaysian style (bahasa pasar) and helps manage group chats.
-The bot responds naturally to conversations, creates polls, and helps with group moderation.
+The bot responds naturally to conversations, creates polls, helps with group moderation, and provides information about SLATAN artists and their catalogs.

 ## Features 🌟